PoisotLab/2015_ms_datamining/ms.md

   - k: trophic interactions
 figure:
   - id: f_network
     caption: Visual representation of the initial data.
-On the left, the food web (original data and additional interactions from GLOBI) is represented, with species forming modules in different colors.
-On the right, each dot represents one observation from BISON and GBIF (color-coded by module).
+On the left, we show the food web (original data and additional interactions from GLOBI), with species forming modules in different colors.
+On the right, we show the occurrence data where each dot represents one observation from BISON and GBIF (again color coded by module).
     file: figures/figure1.png
   - id: f_maps
-    caption: Maps, and relationship with latitude, for the number of genera, number of interactions, and connectance.
+    caption: Maps for the number of genera, number of interactions, and connectance in the assembled networks (on the left) as well as their underlying relationship with latitude (on the right).
 The tropics are shaded in light yellow.
-The average value of each output has been (i) averaged across latitudes and (ii) z-score transformed; this emphasizes variations across the gradient as opposed to absolute values (which is a more conservative way of looking at these results, since the predictions are mostly qualitative).
+The average value of each output has been (i) averaged across latitudes and (ii) z-score transformed; this emphasizes variations across the gradient as opposed to absolute values (which is a more conservative way of looking at the results since the predictions are mostly qualitative).
     file: figures/figure2.png
 date: work in progress
 abstract: ...